Code-Institute-Submissions/milestone-project-01/README.md

 On a small screen the memberships will become stacked.

 ### Application Form Page
 For consistency across the site, this page features a header panel with a creative image and text.

 Beneath this sits a form where the user can apply for membership.
 Elements within the form include:
 - **Buttons to select the type of membership** the user would like to apply for, with a reminder sentence below.
 (If they need a more detailed reminder, there is a button to take them back to the joining page with more information)
 - The **form** requests full name, email address and a link to portfolio.
 - The form also requests for the user to enter their specialist creative area.
 - The **submit button** opens a modal to confirm the user's application has been sent and The Studes will be in touch soon.
-The buttons in the modal give the user the option to close or go back to the homepage.
+The buttons in the modal give the user the option to close or go back to the home page.

 ### Members Page
 Beneath the header panel the user has the option to **enquire about availability** and also to **share a commission or collaboration brief** with The Studes network.

 The first form features brief text on the left of the page, explaining the purpose of the form and expected next steps.